Hospitality Training News and Guides

 Who Needs This Course?

-In Western Australia, the Liquor Control Act 1988 requires every liquor licensee to appoint an Approved Manager to supervise and manage licensed premises as outlined by the Department of Local Government, Sport and Cultural Industries (DLGSC).
+In Western Australia, the Liquor Control Act 1988 requires every liquor licensee to appoint an Approved Manager to supervise and manage licensed premises as outlined by the DLGSC.
 This person acts on behalf of the licensee and shares responsibility for meeting all legal obligations.

 By law, an Approved Manager must be physically present at the venue whenever alcohol is being sold or supplied.
 To hold this role, you must have a valid Approved Manager Card issued by the DLGSC.